I Can't Believe I Hung Onto That For So Long

 Now ask yourself…

-What do I gain by continuing to hang onto that?
+• What do I gain by continuing to hang onto it?

-What would it be like if I stopped carrying that around and simply let it go?
+• What would it be like if I stopped carrying that around and simply left it in the past?

-What would it be like if I forgave them?
+• What would it be like if I forgave them and stopped retelling the story?

-It’s easy to hang onto our painful stories when we choose to continue ruminating and reiterating, repeating internally and/or with anyone who will listen.
-What that does, though, is keep us stuck in the past and cut off from the future we actually want.
+It’s easy to hang onto our past painful stories when we choose to continue ruminating and reiterating, repeating internally and with anyone who will listen.
+But what this does is it keeps us stuck in the past and cut off from the future we actually want.

-Yes, of course, use your voice to let your stories out as a way to process and release emotions.
-Keeping difficult emotions bottled up inside tends to result in creating even bigger issues down the road.
-However, it's equally important to be able to recognize when it’s time to move on from that story.
+Yes, of course, tell your stories as a way to process and release emotions.
+Processing with a therapist or coach, with a trusted friend and journaling can all be helpful options.
+Keeping difficult emotions inside can end up creating even bigger issues down the road.
+However, it's also important to be able to recognize when it’s keeping you from moving forward.

 You can begin by looking at what you get out of hanging onto the story.
+Do you even realize that you’re continuing to repeat the story?
 Have you begun to enjoy (whether consciously or subconsciously) the attention that you get when you tell the story?
-Are you attached to the drama?
-Is it more comfortable to remain in a victim role so you can justify not taking action toward your dreams and goals?
-Think about it.
-For example, is it much safer to swear off dating after a heartbreak than to risk a repeat??
-Or can you decide to release the attachment to the story and begin to forgive?
+Is it more comfortable to remain with the story than it is to take action towards your goals and dreams?

 Try this powerful visualization exercise:

-Close your eyes and visualize standing face-to-face with the person involved.
-Feel yourself hanging onto a suitcase or bag of some kind that is filled with the story and emotions that go along with it.
-Notice the weight of the suitcase.
-Then look the person in the eye and thank them for the opportunity to grow.
-Share that you're ready to move on.
-Then set the suitcase down, and see yourself – and really feel yourself – walk away.
+Close your eyes and visualize standing face-to-face with the emotion or person involved.
+Feel yourself hanging onto a backpack or bag of some kind that is filled with the story, emotions and everything that goes along with it.
+Notice the weight of the backpack.
+Then look at it/them in the eye and thank it/them for the opportunity.
+Share that you're grateful and that you’re ready to move on.
+Then set the backpack down, and see yourself – and really feel yourself – walking away.
 Feel the power you have over your life.

 Can you see where some of these lessons may be showing up?
 Can you see a pattern?
 Is it possible that this situation was presented to you so that you could finally find your voice?
 Or so that you can get clear on what you don’t want so that you can become clear on what you do want?

-What I've experienced in my own life, and what I've seen for so many years working with my clients, like Nicole, is that letting go of what doesn’t serve you can be hard work.
-But, it's always, and I mean always, worth the effort.
-It does not have to take years of therapy to get there either.
-It's possible for it to happen in a moment – in the moment that you decide to let it go.
-And you may end up pretty amazed by the good stuff that shows up in its place.
+What I've experienced in my own life, and what I've seen for so many years working with my coaching and organizing clients like Nicole is that letting go of what doesn’t serve you can be hard work, but it's always, and I mean always, worth the effort.
+It doesn’t have to take years of therapy to get there either.
+It's possible for it to happen in a moment.

-Whether it’s physical stuff, emotional stuff, or a bit of both, what do you think could show up in your life if you freed up some space?
+Whether it’s physical stuff, an old belief, an outgrown habit or something else, what do you think could show up in your life if you freed up some space?

 Stay connected with news and updates!